 A Day of Mindfulness often helps us to re-connect with our practice and re-evaluate what’s best for our well-being.
 Each Day is open to anyone with experience of MBSR/MBCT meditation (e.g. completion of 8-week course or an on-line course or a distance learning course).
 The day is held mainly in silence to allow deep connection with personal mindfulness experience and interconnection with the group.
 We will re-visit all formal practices of the 8-week course during the day.

-These Day Retreats will be offered via the Booking button on the Home page.
+These Day Retreats will be offered via the Courses button on the Home page.

-They take place at The Fintry Trust, Brook, Godalming or in Hascombe from 9.30am to 3.30pm/4pm on a weekday or a Saturday.
+They take place at The Fintry Trust, Brook, Godalming or in Hascombe from 9.30am for 10am start to 3.30pm/4pm on a weekday or a Saturday.
 If we are lucky enough with the weather, there will be opportunities to practise in the beautiful gardens at Fintry, or on the village green at Hascombe.
 To keep costs as low as possible so that these days are accessible to all, please bring your own packed lunch (refreshments provided).
 Please contact me for details or if you wish to request a concessionary rate.

 In-person Day Retreats will be offered when possible in accordance with Government guidelines.
 In the meantime, please do feel free to get in touch by email if you would like to join an online Day Retreat or would like a telephone chat to revitalise your mindfulness practice.

 These Day Retreats will be based on some of the themes of the new “Mindfulness: Taking it Further” curriculum that has just been released by Oxford Mindfulness Centre.
 There will be short interactive exercises to highlight themes which might encourage and support our on-going mindfulness practice.
 The majority of the day will be held in silence.